-- R400.8b SA

-A registered auditor shall regard the following entities as generally satisfying the conditions in paragraph R400.8a SA as having a large number and wide range of stakeholders, and thus are likely to be considered as Public Interest Entities: - Major Public Entities that directly or indirectly provide essential or strategic services or hold strategic assets for the benefit of the country. - Banks as defined in the Banks Act, 1990 (Act No. 94 of 1990), and Mutual Banks as defined in the Mutual Bank Act 1993, (Act No. 124 of 1993). - Market infrastructures as defined in the Financial Markets Act, 2012 (Act No. 19 of 2012).4
+- R400.8a SA Firms shall determine whether to treat additional entities, or certain categories of entities, as public interest entities because they have a large number and wide range of stakeholders.
+Factors to be considered include: - The nature of the business, such as the holding of assets in a fiduciary capacity for a large number of stakeholders.
+Examples might include financial institutions, such as banks, insurance companies, and pension funds. - Number of equity or debt holders. - Size. - Number of employees. - R400.8b SA A registered auditor shall regard the following entities as generally satisfying the conditions in paragraph R400.8a SA as having a large number and wide range of stakeholders, and thus are likely to be considered as Public Interest Entities: - Major Public Entities that directly or indirectly provide essential or strategic services or hold strategic assets for the benefit of the country. - Banks as defined in the Banks Act, 1990 (Act No. 94 of 1990), and Mutual Banks as defined in the Mutual Banks Act 1993, (Act No. 124 of 1993).